 The first method we use to give the particles more consistent orientations is to give the particles flock-like behavior.
 Flocks exhibit motion that are fluid, with each member still exhibiting individual behavior.
 Thus flocking can be used to add local uniformity to particle motion while still allowing particles to have motion shaped by outside forces like principal curvature direction.
 Reynolds [11] presents a method for creating flock-like particle systems using behaviors that include velocity matching, collision avoidance, and flock centering.
-We have found velocity matching to be effective in yielding more consistent particle velocities.
+We have found that adjusting particle velocity towards the direction of flock velocity to be an effective method in yielding more consistent particle velocities.
 This rule makes each particle attempt to match the velocity of its neighbors.
-By not enforcing strict velocity matching, particles can still exhibit motion influenced by other rules, like principal curvature direction, while still adding consistency with respect to their neighbors.
-Collision avoidance is used to give particles a more uniform distribution and will be discussed in the next section.
-Flock centering is not used since it is not our intention to have the particles stay together as a coherent unit but rather to create particles exhibiting locally flocklike behavior.
+We use a weighted function that computes the average flock velocity for each particle based on neighboring particles velocities and also on the distance of other particles from the primary one.
+The equation used to adjust velocity of particles to the flock velocity can be expressed as: